Introduction to Python

 8. Iterators

-Technically, in Python, an iterator is an object that implements the iterator protocol, which consists of the __iter__()
+An iterator is an object that contains a countable number of values.
+An iterator is an object over which you can iterate, meaning you can traverse all the elements.
+Technically, in Python, an iterator is an object that implements the iterator protocol, which consists of the methods iter() and next().

-Lists, tuples, dictionaries and sets are all iterable objects.
+are all iterable objects.
 They are iterable containers from which you can get an iterator.

-All these objects have a iter()
+All these objects have an iter()

 tupla = ("manzana", "plátano", "cereza")iterable = iter(tupla)print(next(iterable))print(next(iterable))print(next(iterable))